arianacerreta/IDGW-bioinformatics-pipeline/README.md

 5. Run ```sbatch RG_sort_index.sh```.

 ### Base recalibration
-This recalibrates the base quality scores using known, confident SNPs.
+-For this step you also need the .fai and .dict files for the reference genome (I made a new shell script for this) This recalibrates the base quality scores using known, confident SNPs.
 Since we run amplicon panels, these are the literature referenced SNPs for the GWAdapt Panel and the known variants fromt the Neutral Panel.
 The VCFs need to match the alignment you are using.

 1. Download the corresponding VCF file and corresponding .tbi file.
 Make sure the .tbi file is in the same directory as the VCF.
 GWAdapt (vcf); Neutral 200 loci (Clu10kTash: known_sites.sitesonly.Clu10kTash.vcf.gz and known_sites.sitesonly.Clu10kTash.vcf.gz.tbi; CanFam3.1: known_sitesonly.CanFam3_1.vcf.gz and ___)